danielenriquez59/propeller-nn/README.md

 It uses a PyTorch-based neural network (a 1D Convolutional Neural network) to learn the relationship between propeller geometry (radius, chord, twist) and its resulting performance coefficients (Thrust Coefficient CT, Power Coefficient CP) across a range of advance ratios (J).

-Current training data is based on UIUC APC Propeller Database.
+Current training data is based on the UIUC APC Propeller Database.

 ## Key Features

-- **Interactive GUI**: A user-friendly graphical interface built with PySide6 and Bokeh that allows for real-time manipulation of propeller geometry and immediate visualization of the predicted performance.
+- **Interactive App (Panel + Bokeh)**: A browser-based UI built with Panel and Bokeh that allows real-time manipulation of propeller geometry and immediate visualization of predicted performance.
 - **Neural Network Model**: A CNN-based model (`PropNet`) that processes geometric distributions to predict performance curves.
 - **Modular Codebase**: The core model logic, training scripts, and GUI are separated for maintainability and clarity.
-- **Command-Line and GUI Operation**: Can be run from the command line for batch processing or through the interactive GUI for design exploration.
+- **Export to OpenVSP**: Design can be exported to a `.bem` file and optionally opened directly in OpenVSP via its Python API.

 ## Setup and Installation